Piano Trio No. 45 (Haydn)

 The trio is in three movements.

-Instead of the expected strict sonata form, this march-like E♭ major first movement is cast in A-B-A form, with the B section a version of the main theme in E♭ minor, and the returning A section incorporating variations.
-There's an extended coda that leads into some remote modulations before a confident return to the home key.
+Instead of the expected strict sonata form, this march-like E♭ major first movement is cast in A–B–A form, with the B section a version of the main theme in E♭ minor, and the returning A section incorporating variations.
+There is an extended coda that leads into some remote modulations before a confident return to the home key.

 The second, brief movement in the key of B major with the theme first heard on the piano, then on violin, and then in canon.
 After a key change back to E♭, the music finishes in suspense on the dominant chord, making its function more of a long introduction to the third movement rather than a separate movement.

 Following without a break, this is a triple-time dance in the vernacular German style, using a ländler folk melody for its main material (as is made clear in the original title).
 Hints of gypsy fiddles and the hurdy gurdy alternate with more serious material.